MatthewWid/better-sse/README.md

 ```

 Check the API documentation for information on getting more fine-tuned control over your data such as managing event IDs, data serialization, streams, dispatch controls and more!

+# Documentation

+API documentation, getting started guides and usage with other frameworks is [available on GitHub](https://github.com/MatthewWid/better-sse/tree/master/docs).

 # License